-SINGULAIR 4 mg chewable tablets for pre-school kids are pink, oval, biconvex tablets with SINGULAIR debossed on one side and MSD 711 on the other.
+SINGULAIR 4 mg chewable tablets are pink, oval, biconvex tablets with SINGULAIR debossed on one side and MSD 711 on the other.

 SINGULAIR 5 mg chewable tablets are pink, round, biconvex tablets with SINGULAIR engraved on one side and MSD 275 on the other.